Clinton River Spillway Habitat Restoration Project

 The Clinton River Spillway was constructed by the U.S. Army Corps of Engineers in 1950 to provide flood control for Mount Clemens, Clinton Township and Harrison Township.
 It is a 2½ mile long, 80 foot wide man-made channel that runs in a southeasterly direction through from approximately Gratiot to Lake St. Clair near Metro Parkway.

-In 2011, Commissioner Marrocco, on behalf of the Clinton River Spillway Inter County Drain Drainage Board, received a NOAA-GLRI (National Oceanic and Atmospheric Administration - Great Lakes Restoration Initiative) grant for the planning and design of habitat improvements on the Clinton River Spillway.
+In 2011 the Clinton River Spillway Inter County Drain Drainage Board, received a NOAA-GLRI (National Oceanic and Atmospheric Administration - Great Lakes Restoration Initiative) grant for the planning and design of habitat improvements on the Clinton River Spillway.

 The Project Team identified an opportunity for a $11-13 million investment in habitat restoration (aquatic and terrestrial), water quality improvement, invasive specie control and upgraded access, recreation, and flood conveyance improvements within drainage district property.